EngAbdelrhman0/load-estimation-project/README.md

 ## Tasks Done

 - Calculated the electrical load for each villa based on its area
-- Used the Egyptian Code to estimate the load for lights, sockets, and ACs
 - Summed up the loads for all villas to get the total load of the compound
-- Estimated the number and load capacity of required cofrees (distribution boards) and pillars (main cabinets)
+- Estimated the number and load capacity of required cofrees and pillars
 - Organized all load data and calculations in an Excel sheet
 - Created a basic AutoCAD drawing and added the main load values on it